gahan-corporation/wyatt/docs/reference/orm.rst

   string), this makes them overridable (removes the need for an intermediate "trampoline" function)
-* double check that all fields and methods have different names, there is no warning in case of collision (because Python handles it before Odoo sees anything)
+* double check that all fields and methods have different names, there is no warning in case of collision (because Python handles it before Gerp sees anything)
 * the normal new-api import is ``from gerp import fields, models``.
 If compatibility decorators are necessary, use ``from gerp import api,